-- Prepare the existing agents for upgrade.
-The Installation console uses the same agent configuration for GroupWise 2014 that is in use for your existing GroupWise system.
-Your current agent configuration might not be the best option for GroupWise 2014.
-The GroupWise 2012 Installation Guide provides information for reconfiguring your existing agents in preparation for the upgrade. - Linux: The Installation console can locate agents that are listed in the gwha.conf file used by the GroupWise High Availability Service (gwha).
-For background information, see "Enabling the GroupWise High Availability Service for the Linux GroupWise Agents" in the GroupWise 2012 Installation Guide.

-Also, the Admin console cannot manage agents that run with the user interface provided by the --show switch.
-For background information, see "Starting the Linux Agents with a User Interface" in the GroupWise 2012 Installation Guide.
+configurat agent con Installatio Prepare the existing agents for upgrade.
+The Installation console uses the same agent configuration for GroupWise 18 that is in use for your existing GroupWise system.
+Your current agent configuration might not be the best option for GroupWise 18.
+The GroupWise 2012 Installation Guide provides information for reconfiguring your existing agents in preparation for the upgrade.
+Linux: The Installation console can locate agents that are listed in the gwha.conf file used by the GroupWise High Availability Service (gwha).
+For background information, see "Enabling the GroupWise High Availability Service for the Linux GroupWise Agents" in the GroupWise 2012 Installation Guide .
+Also, the Admin console cannot manage agents that run with the user interface provided by theshow switch.
+For background information, see "Starting the Linux Agents with a User Interface" in the GroupWise 2012 Installation Guide .
 Windows: The Installation console can locate agents that have been running as Windows services.
-For background information, see "Starting the Windows Agents Manually or Automatically as Services" in the GroupWise 2012 Installation Guide.
+For background information, see "Starting the Windows Agents Manually or Automatically as Services" in the GroupWise 2012 Installation Guide .
 Also, the Admin console cannot manage agents that run as applications with a user interface.
-For background information, see "Starting the Windows Agents Manually As Applications" in the GroupWise 2012 Installation Guide.

-In preparation for GroupWise 2014, you can configure your existing agents to run without a user interface, so that the Installation console can automatically locate them, or you can specify the locations of domains and post offices during the upgrade process.

-- Ensure that all GroupWise servers meet the system requirements listed in Chapter 4, "GroupWise Administration Requirements," on page 27. - □ When you upgrade the primary domain to GroupWise 2014, you establish the user name and password for the GroupWise Super Admin.
-For background information about this administrative user, see "Primary Domain: Super Admin Creation" on page 46.
-Decide on the Super Admin user name and password before you start the upgrade process. - When you upgrade a domain or post office on a Linux server, ensure that the Linux operating system media is available, either physically or in a repository, in case the Installation Wizard needs to install supporting packages on the Linux server. - Ensure that all GroupWise client user workstations meet the system requirements listed in Chapter 5, "GroupWise User Requirements," on page 31.
+For background information, see "Starting the Windows Agents Manually As Applications" in the GroupWise 2012 Installation Guide . interface, ation for GroupWise 18, you can configure your existing agents to run without a user so that the Installation console can automatically locate them, or you can specify the of domains and post offices during the upgrade process.
+Ensure that Requirem at all GroupWise servers meet the system requirements listed in GroupWise Server ents. password administra upgrade the primary domain to GroupWise 18, you establish the user name and for the GroupWise Super Admin.
+For background information about this ative user, see Primary Domain: Super Admin Creation.
+Decide on the Super Admin e and password before you start the upgrade process. system me upgrade a domain or post office on a Linux server, ensure that the Linux operating edia is available, either physically or in a repository, in case the Installation Wizard nstall supporting packages on the Linux server. at all GroupWise client user workstations meet the system requirements listed in the User Requirements.

+IMPORTANT: Before upgrading to 18.5, make sure your GroupWise server certificates pass the "Certificate Best Practices" requirements in the GroupWise 18 Administration Guide or you will have problems during/after the upgrade.

-Installing the GroupWise 2014 Software
+76 Installing the GroupWise 18 Software

-Before installing the GroupWise 2014 software, review the background information and complete the tasks in the following sections:
+Before installing the GroupWise 18 software, review the background information and complete the tasks in the following sections:

-Chapter 23, "Understanding the Upgrade Process," on page 163

-Chapter 24, "Preparing Your Existing GroupWise System for the Upgrade," on page 169
+- ☐ Chapter 24, "Understanding the Upgrade Process," on page 181 - ☐ Chapter 25, "Preparing Your Existing GroupWise System for the Upgrade," on page 187